In public fight with Democrats, Trump says he would be 'proud' to shut down government over border wall

 "This is spiraling downward," she said.

-The private portion of the meeting between the Democratic leaders, Trump and Vice President Mike Pence was brief, as Pelosi and Schumer emerged quickly to talk to reporters outside the White House.
+The private portion of the discussion was brief, as Pelosi and Schumer emerged quickly to talk to reporters outside the White House.